The BSOE Graduate Student Orientation is Wednesday, September 27, 2017 (see table below for you program time and location):

 In order to be a teaching assistant, international students whose first language is not English must demonstrate their skills in spoken English with a short oral interview and a passing score on the VERSANT test.
 Both tests are given before the fall quarter begins.
 Dates and times for the VERSANT test are given by the Graduate Division.
 Contact the Graduate Division for further information.
 Their office is located on the second floor of Kerr Hall or email firstname.lastname@example.org for questions about campus-wide graduate student policies.
 Forms and advising for extending visa stays, on- and off-campus work approval, transfer of school, and other matters are also available.

-The International Education Office serves as the international student advising center.
+The Global Engagement Office (previously known as the International Education Office) serves as the international student advising center.
 Staff members provide visa/immigration counseling concerning required course loads, financial problems and employment, plus a variety of other services to help international visitors adjust to academia and life at Santa Cruz.

 Once you obtain your UCSC student ID card you will need to take it to the Engineering Facilities Office (BE-399C) to be authorized for building/lab access.
 Your ID card will give you access to the common grad areas (grad labs etc.) for Baskin Engineering and Engineering 2.
 Hours are 1:00PM to 3:00PM.

 For access or codes to individual research labs your advisor must send an email to facilities.